digitalrightswatch/digitalrightswatch.org.au/content/blog/2017-02-16-lack-of-oversight-on-offshoring-of-data-retention-shows-scheme-should-be-scrapped.md

 &#8220;The data retention scheme and associated mass surveillance operations such as the plan for a national facial biometric data capability have massive consequences for the privacy of ordinary people.&#8221;

-&#8220;Australians’ rights to privacy are being compromised by widespread warrantless surveillance without adequate safeguards”, Mr Singleton Norton said.
+&#8220;Australians' rights to privacy are being compromised by widespread warrantless surveillance without adequate safeguards", Mr Singleton Norton said.

 &#8220;These revelation just serve as validation that the scheme was hastily designed from the outset, with little regard for the privacy protections of individual citizens.&#8221;